Billshark Collects Personal Information

 You agree that:

-Judgment upon any award rendered by the arbitrator shall be final, binding and conclusive upon you and BILLSHARK and your and BILLSHARK’s respective administrators, executors, legal representatives, successors and assigns, and may be entered in any court of competent jurisdiction.
-Notwithstanding the previous sentence, in no event shall either you or BILLSHARK be entitled to punitive, special, indirect or consequential damages and both you and BILLSHARK hereby waive your and BILLSHARK’s respective rights to any punitive, special, indirect or consequential damages, including, but not limited to, damages for any loss of profit, revenue or business.
+The arbitration will be held in the State of Delaware using one arbitrator, unless the Dispute exceeds one million dollars (USA) in which case there shall be three neutral arbitrators, as a panel.
+The arbitrators may award costs and/or attorneys’ fees to the prevailing party.
+The parties understand that arbitration is final, binding and conclusive upon you and BILLSHARK and your and BILLSHARK’s respective administrators, executors, legal representatives, successors and assigns, and may be entered in any court of competent jurisdiction.
+Notwithstanding the previous sentence and that they are waiving their rights to other resolution processes (such as court action or administrative proceeding).
+In no event shall either you or BILLSHARK be entitled to punitive, special, indirect or consequential damages and both you and BILLSHARK hereby waive your and BILLSHARK’s respective rights to any punitive, special, indirect or consequential damages, including, but not limited to, damages for any loss of profit, revenue or business.

 - YOU ARE GIVING UP YOUR RIGHT TO HAVE A TRIAL BY JURY